n1cfury/takinacissp/domain4.md

 # Communications and Network Security

 ## Elevator pitch
 This domain foucuses on communications over the network as obviously stated.
-Less obviously stated, this include a lot of content on the OSI layers and the protocols that exist within each of them.
+Less obviously stated, this domain dives into the how and what with these communications are done.
 Are you going to have to know all 65536 TCP and UDP ports?
-No. Are you going to need to distinguish protocols or technology used in each layer?
+Probably not.
+Are you going to need to distinguish protocols or technology used in each layer?
 More than likely.

 ## Topics